bensheldon/american-commissar/README.md

 Making Contributions
 --------------------

-Unfortunately, scanning and OCRing this text---as it includes non-English words, diacriticals and special formatting---is not a straightforward task.
-While previously I had been making edits (based on the original book's text) using Scrivener, I have moved over to Github to make the process somewhat more transparent and (hopefully) more open to contributions (not that Git or Github are particularly accessible, but moreso than the previous workflow).
+Unfortunately, scanning and OCRing this text—as it includes non-English words, diacriticals and special formatting—is not a straightforward task.
+While previously I had been making edits (based on the original book's text) using Scrivener, I have moved over to Github to make the process somewhat more transparent and (hopefully) more open to contributions (not that Git or Github are particularly accessible, but more so than the previous workflow).

-If you find any errors you can open an issue, or if you would like to make changes/updates directly you can:
+If you find any errors you can [open an issue](https://github.com/bensheldon/american-commissar/issues/new) (first check that the error hasn't already been [noted](https://github.com/bensheldon/american-commissar/issues)), or if you would like to make changes/updates directly you can:

 1. Create a Github Account (assuming you don't already have one)
 2. Fork the project